ga4gh-beacon/implementations-v2/progenetix-examples.md

 ### Changes

+* 2021-06-25: updated for `datasets` parameter as object
 * 2021-06-24: Updated response structure conforming to v2b4:
   - `response_summary`
   - removal of `response` root element & direct use of `result_sets`